veryLargeBiryani/mr-oats-revenge/README.md

 }
 ```
 Mr. Oats uses play-dl to stream music from youtube or soundcloud.
 To avoid issues such as age restriction, you will need to [save cookies to your project folder](https://github.com/play-dl/play-dl/tree/main/instructions).

-Commands must be registered before the bot can run.
-Just run the command-registry.js script in the root.